ajvpot/httpdbg/README.md

 # httpdbg
-A Golang library for logging and visualizing HTTP requests.
+A Golang library for logging and visualizing HTTP requests using the Chrome Dev Tools

 ### Features
 * Provides a simple wrapper for an http.RoundTripper, making it easy to integrate with existing applications.